foo123/code-optimization-methods/README.md

 * __Combining Flow Transfers__ : `IF/THEN` instructions and logic are, in essence, cpu `branch` instructions.
 Branch instructions involve changing the program `pointer` and going to a new location.
 This can be slower if many `jump` instructions are used.
 However re-arranging the `IF/THEN` statements (factorizing common code, using De Morgan's rules for logic simplification etc..) can result in *isomorphic* functionality with fewer and more efficient logic and as a result fewer and more efficient `branch` instructions

 * __Dead Code Elimination__ : Most times compilers can identify code that is never accessed and remove it from the compiled program.
 However not all cases can be identified.
 Using previous simplification schemes, the programmer can more easily identify "dead code" (never accessed) and remove it.
+An alternative approach to "dead-code elimination" is "live-code inclusion" or "tree-shaking" techniques.

 * __Common Subexpressions__ : This optimization involves identifying subexpressions which are common in various parts of the code and evaluating them only once and use the value in all subsequent places (sometimes compilers do that).